openskies-sh/aircraftregistry/documents/registry-testing.md

 - 5% of the people are interested in urgent delivery (22 people in the area)
 - they order urgent delivery twice a week (22 x 2 packages x 2 days) = 88 flights (back and forth)

-<br>So in this area we anticipate **48 flights per week** to service 5% of urgent parcel deliveries.
+<br>So in this area we anticipate **88 flights per week** to service 5% of urgent parcel deliveries demand.
 This calcuation can be extrapolated for all of Reno which as a population of 250,998 (Source: [Wikipedia](https://en.wikipedia.org/wiki/Reno,_Nevada)) and a area of 274.2 km<sup>2</sup>.

 <img src="https://i.imgur.com/i8Cpz0C.png" width="400" height="549">